chrstock/LightComm/README.md

 - [ ] ProgressBar for Reading all Pics
 - [ ] Get Resulted Pics in ListView or Grid with Zoom Option option
 - [ ] Adding Field on ListView or Grid to see Values of errors
+- [ ] Getting Frames after the recording

 --------------------------------------------------------------------------